School shooter Michael Carneal, 39, was 14 when he killed three. Should he go free?

 Despite that, and his medication, he admitted voices were still telling him to do things as recently as a few days beforehand.

-Watching his testimony, Ms Jenkins Smith was unswayed by his plea and shared in a Facebook post on Tuesday that she didn’t “think things went well for Michael today.”
+Watching his testimony, Ms Jenkins Smith was unswayed by his plea and shared in a Facebook post that she didn’t “think things went well for Michael today.”

 “I was surprised the board couldn’t come to a unanimous decision, but I trust that the full board will do the right thing next week.
 I didn’t see any evidence that he’s any better today, 25 years later, or that he put much effort into preparing for this hearing, and I think the board saw that too,” she wrote.
 “From my view, he’s functioning and safe in prison, and so are we out here.
 Let’s keep it that way.”